Cost of Attendance

 Graduate School Awards and Competitions

-Linguistics Program Awards
+Department of Linguistics Awards

 Other academic and non-academic departments offer assistantships with the same benefits described above, and our students are welcome to apply to any and all that become available.
 Students are allowed to work in other departments while earning a degree in Linguistics.
 A particularly helpful place for information on potential assistantship funding is the Office of the Vice President for Student Affairs website.

 Another means of reducing tuition comes in the form of out-of-state tuition waivers.
-Out-of-state students (including international students) who have committed to attending the Linguistics Program may be further nominated to receive an out-of-state tuition waiver.
+Out-of-state students (including international students) who have committed to attending the Linguistics Program may be nominated to receive an out-of-state tuition waiver.
 Such waivers reduce the cost of attendance to in-state levels, saving students roughly $15,000 per year.